What Is The Minimum & Maximum Voltage Range For 18650?

 LFP 18650 Batteries: The Lower Voltage Alternative

-On the other hand, LFP 18650 batteries, while less common, offer a few unique advantages, including a longer cycle life and higher thermal stability.
-These batteries have a lower nominal voltage, usually around 3.2 volts, with a maximum charge voltage of approximately 3.65 volts.
-The minimum voltage for LFP 18650 batteries is around 2.5 volts, although most manufacturers recommend not discharging below 2.5 volts to maximize cycle life.
+On the other hand, LFP 18650 batteries, while less common, offer a few unique advantages.
+Batteries made with this chemistry have a much longer cycle life and far higher thermal stability than NMC 18650s.
+LFP cells have a lower nominal voltage of around 3.2 volts and a maximum charge voltage of approximately 3.65 volts.
+The minimum voltage for LFP 18650 batteries is around 2.0 volts, although most manufacturers recommend not discharging below 2.5 volts to maximize cycle life.

 The same kind of bad things will happen if you overcharge or over-discharge an LFP cell, but at a slower rate because LFP chemistry is more resilient to heat than NMC chemistry.
+This makes LFP cells one of the safest battery chemistries and much safer than the more common NMC 18650 battery cells.
 There are several other key differences between NMC and LFP chemistries besides just their voltage ranges.

 What Is The Maximum Storage Voltage For 18650 Batteries?